Tweens Love Playgrounds: How to Motivate Tween Physical Activity in Playgrounds

 4 considerations for attracting and activating tweens in playgrounds

-Make room for ball game equipment such as Mugas and Pannas
+Make room for ball game equipment such as a Multi Use Games Area (MUGA)

-Plan for tween activity areas away from the main playground
+Plan tween activity areas away from the main playground

 Include climbing equipment for tween girls such as Space nets and GALAXY structures

-Design for areas where some can perform, and some can be spectators
+Design areas where some can perform, and some can be spectators